 Contact Paul Davis for all your property damage needs.
 (609) 265-0001

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic wrap or plastic bags beneath the legs of bigger furniture.
-Wipe any excess water off of the furniture.
+- Furniture: Move lighter pieces away from the carpet.
+Place plastic wrap or plastic bags beneath the legs of larger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet when possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Close doors in affected areas to confine smoke odors as much as possible.
+- Doors: Close all doors in affected areas to confine smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!